 - A. Petitioner may amend the petition once without leave of court, either: (1) before a plea is entered or an objection is filed, or (2) after a denial is entered but before the trial on the issue of jurisdiction, by filing the amended petition and serving a copy on all parties at the jurisdictional settlement conference. - B. The court may, in furtherance of justice, and on such terms as may be proper, allow the petitioner to amend the petition or any allegation in the petition by adding or striking the name of any party or by correcting statistical information, clerical mistake(s), or typographical error(s).
 (Cal.
-Rules of Court, rule 5.560(f).) - C. The court may, upon noticed motion or upon stipulation of all parties, and in furtherance of justice, amend the petition. - D. The court may, upon a finding that the variance is not material, amend the petition to conform to the evidence received by the court at the jurisdiction hearing. - E. Except as otherwise provided by law, the court may not amend the petition over the objection of petitioner.
+Rules of Court, rule 5.560(f).) - C. The court may, upon noticed motion or upon stipulation of all parties, and in furtherance of justice, amend the petition. - D. The court may, upon a finding that the variance is not material, amend the petition to conform to the evidence received by the court at the jurisdiction hearing.

 (Adopted 1/1/1990; Rev. 1/1/1997; Rev. 1/1/2002; Renum.
 7/1/2001; Renum.
-1/1/2006; Rev. 1/1/2008)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2022)